Independence, Colorado Ghost Town

 Remarks: Lake City is named after a nearby lake, San Cristobal.
 This area lies at the southern end of Colorado’s mineral belt and when rich deposits were discovered in 1873-74 by prospectors who had been pushed off their land by Native Americans (the Utes).
 The town quickly grew as people came looking for new opportunities to get rich quick or just find some work so they could have something permanent on which live out lives.

-Last Chance, CO
+Last Chance, Colorado Ghost Town

 County: